Get more value from your analytics fast.

 Figure 6: A FinOps unicorn coordinates cloud finance between stakeholders

-A cost-performant approach
+The cost-performant approach

-Achieving cost performance in the cloud provides organizations with the freedom to choose how they optimize their analytics strategy to drive down costs and maximize productivity.
-SAS suggests an approach of continuous improvement:
+Achieving cost-performance in the cloud provides organizations with the freedom to choose how they optimize their analytics strategy to drive down costs and maximize productivity.
+SAS suggests an approach of continuous improvement.

 Be flexible and innovative by empowering users to manage their cloud consumption.

 The cultural empowerment of cloud financial management is essential to prevent excessive cloud costs and unnecessary workload repatriation.
-SAS offers a solution for ecosystem diagnostics to identify and improve the cost performance of resource-hungry code.
+SAS offers a solution for ecosystem diagnostics to identify and improve the cost-performance of resource-hungry code.

 Consistently assess performance to control cloud costs.

-The shift to cloud has increased the potential to mine untapped value from data, but also the risk of driving costs into uncharted territory.
+The shift to cloud has increased the ability to mine untapped value from data, but at the risk of driving costs into uncharted territory.
 Changing the behavior of data scientists, analysts and engineers and the code they run is a new challenge and an evolving process.
-SAS Viya provides the potential to achieve 19 times more value out of the same cost, which equates to a continued, compounding return on investment.
-It is now in your hands to develop an effective strategy that focuses on maximizing productivity and driving down cloud costs by capitalizing on the power of SAS Viya.

 SAS and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc. in the USA and other countries. ® indicates USA registration.
 Other brand and product names are trademarks of their respective companies.
 Copyright © 2023, SAS Institute Inc. All rights reserved.